Being young in Europe today - digital world

-Insafe is a European network, co-funded by the EU, made up of 31 national awareness centres, in 27 EU Member States, Iceland, Norway, Russia and Serbia.
+Insafe and Inhope are European networks, co-funded by the EU, made up of 31 national Safer internet centres, in the EU Member States, Iceland, Norway and Russia.
 The national centres implement awareness and educational campaigns, run helplines and work closely with young people to ensure an evidence-based, multi-stakeholder approach to creating a better internet.
-The Insafe network aims ‘to empower children and young people to use the internet, as well as other online and mobile technologies, positively, safely and effectively.
-The network calls for shared responsibility for the protection of the rights and needs of citizens, in particular children and youths, by government, educators, parents, media, industry and all other relevant actors’.

 One of the issues related to the safety of the internet for children is cyberbullying.
 Cyberbullying is regarded as a serious threat with a potentially long-lasting impact.
 Repeated verbal or psychological harassment may come from an individual or a group and may involve, for example, mockery, insults, threats, rumours or gossip.
 E-mail, mobile phones and web services such as social networks, chat rooms and instant messaging provide opportunities for cyberbullying.
 More information is available from the European platform for investing in children.

 - All articles from the publication Being young in Europe today

 - Digital economy and society statistics - households and individuals

 Further Eurostat information